Sumit-kr-Gupta/dark-store-operations-simulator/README.md

 This project treats "analysis" as a discipline with a burden of proof, not a set of charts.
 Every headline number here is validated before it's trusted, every recommendation is costed, and one recommendation is explicitly *not* funded at full scale because the ROI math doesn't support it yet.
 That's the operating standard the project is built to demonstrate.

 ---

-## 29. Relevant Roles

-This project's structure naturally maps to several functions, without being built to chase any one of them:

-- **Business Analysis / BI:** the SQL diagnostic layer, KPI framework, and Excel stakeholder reporting reflect standard BA/BI deliverables end to end.
-- **Operations Analytics:** root-cause diagnosis, bottleneck identification, and capacity/staffing modeling are the core of the project.
-- **Strategy & Operations / Founder's Office:** the scenario stress-test, costed recommendation engine, and willingness to reject a low-ROI lever mirror how a strategy or founder's-office analyst is expected to protect capital allocation.
-- **Consulting:** the validate → diagnose → recommend structure, explicit assumptions, and executive-summary framing follow a standard consulting deliverable pattern.
-- **Data Analytics:** the statistical rigor (chi-square testing, logistic regression, predictive modeling) sits underneath every business claim in the project.

----

-*Questions, feedback, or interested in a walkthrough?
-Open an issue or reach out — happy to talk through any part of the methodology.*